-Multisignature vs TSS
+Multisignature vs MPC

-In 2013, BitGo pioneered multisignature technology for cryptocurrency wallets.
-Today, BitGo offers both multisignature and threshold signature scheme (TSS) wallets, depending on the asset.
-The 2 methods both enable the same level of security that comes with requiring multiple signatures to transact.
-However, their integrations differ due to differences in their keys and signing mechanisms.
+Both signature protocols enable the same level of security by requiring multiple signatures to transact.
+However, their integrations differ due to differences in their key management and signing mechanisms.

 Multisignature